root-project/web/download/index.md

 {% endhighlight %}

 ### Using binaries
-After unpacking/installing the binary and before using ROOT, use the following script distributed with ROOT:
+After unpacking/installing the binaries and before using ROOT, use the following script distributed with ROOT:

 {% highlight C++ %}
    source <pathname>/root/bin/thisroot.sh